qunfengdong/MicroGMT/test_datasets/README.md

 This folder contains test datasets and sample output summary tables.

 SARS-CoV-2_test_data contains fasta assembly and simulated fastq raw read files for 5 SARS-CoV-2 strains downloaded from NCBI, as well as their region information file.
+A sample script for analyzing them by MicroGMT is also provided.

 E.coli_K12_test_data contains fasta assembly file of 3 randomly selected E.coli K12 strains downloaded from NCBI.